NordicSemiconductor/Kotlin-Mesh-Library/README.md

 4. Managing groups, including those with virtual labels.
 5. Sending group messages.
 6. UI for local models, which include:
-   - Generic OnOff Client and Server,
+   - Generic OnOff Client and Server
-   - Generic Level Client and Server,
+   - Generic Level Client and Server
-   - Simple OnOff vendor model by Nordic not supported yet.
+   - Simple OnOff vendor model by Nordic
-   - Mesh vendor model by Nordic not supported yet.
 7. Support for some server models:
-   - Generic OnOff,
+   - Generic OnOff
+   - Vendor models
 8. Scenes, both as client and server.
 9. Automatic connection to nearby nodes and automatic proxy filter management.
 10. IV Index test